seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

 ---
 ### Details on implementation
 Current implementation uses two of the four 1GbE ports available on the Supermicro E300-9D hardware.
-It was intended to use the 10GbE ports in this work, but current limitations were encountered when using multiple devices with the same (ioapic,pin) configuration (it appears that the same pin cannot be mapped to multiple vectors).
-Booting bare-metal Linux on the hardware and checking the IRQ assignments for the six network interfaces revealed that only a pair of 1GbE interfaces does not share the same IRQ:
+It was intended to use the 10GbE ports in this work, but current limitations were encountered when using multiple devices with the same (ioapic, pin) configuration (it appears that the same pin cannot be mapped to multiple vectors).
+Booting bare-metal Linux on the hardware and checking the IRQ assignments for the six network interfaces revealed that only a pair of 1GbE interfaces do not share the same IRQ:
 ```
 # cat /sys/bus/pci/devices/0000:b5:00.0/irq
 11